 At first, I had three cameras and everything sitting on that RAID6 array, which was a pain.
 Even little things like someone starting a Plex session that started re-encoding a movie on that same array could have been enough for the whole ZoneMinder to plop dead because of the array utilization.
 Or even moving large files on and off server.
 But anyway, I could go on and on, but here are my tips.
 Order is random.

-Limit watching the live montage
+Don’t watch the live montage

 Looking at live stream montage is fun, but try not to.
 Before I made another improvements even couple of streams were enough for ZoneMinder to start dropping frames.

-What I found beneficial is a separate HTML page with a “manual” montage of single frames, with a link to access individual full-fps live streams only when necessary.
+What I found beneficial is a separate HTML page with a “manual” montage of live single frames, with a link to access individual full-fps live streams only when necessary.

-Single frame can be accessed through (or just copy address from Montage page and edit as necessary):
+Single frame can be accessed through (or just copy image address from Montage page and edit as necessary):

 Alternatively you can create montage with 1-3 fps streams based on this:

-25. I am just loading full resolution from the server and only then resizing it within the browser to roughly 33% because it looks way better on my Retina Macbook.
+25. I am just loading full resolution from the server and only then resizing it locally within the browser to roughly 33% because it looks way better on my Retina Macbook.

 - It uses a lot of CPU and HDD

 So I ended up deciding to just record everything (Record setting).
-It does take a shitload of space, but should anything get stolen again, I can analyze even areas outside my property that otherwise would not have been in the motion detection area because it would be triggering false alarm every time someone walks by.
+It does take a lot of space, but should anything get stolen again, I can analyze even areas outside my property that otherwise would not have been in the motion detection area because it would be triggering false alarm every time someone walks by.

 Turn off SMART testing on the dedicated drive

-Offload database to an SSD
+Offload the database to an SSD

-I sort of did this for reasons unrelated to ZoneMinder per se, but after moving all my databases onto the cheapest SSD I could find (WDS120G2G0A) I noticed better performance while doing anything in ZoneMinder (should it be running
+I sort of did this for reasons unrelated to ZoneMinder per se, but after moving all my databases onto the cheapest SSD I could find (WDS120G2G0A) I noticed significantly better performance while doing anything in ZoneMinder (should it be running

 Rule of thumb is that 5 fps is good enough for basic surveillance.
 If your camera allows it, limit the fps in camera to 5-7 fps from the default 15-20.
 I personally have the FPS (where possible) set to 7 fps, which during the night in IR mode drops to around five fps.

 Unfortunately, I have some AliExpress cameras that run 15 fps without any options to limit it down, so a way to make ZoneMinder to “drop every second frame” would be nice, but I suppose I will have to deal with differently; just haven’t figured out how exactly just yet.
 Ok, I’ve actually figured this one out.
 Even with camera where the seller told me FPS cannot be changed, it actually can be done.
 Only the setting has to be done in an Internet Explorer with ActiveX allowed.